Get insider access

 9.1 Video Games

 The Sony A80K is fantastic for gaming.
-It has features most gamers would expect, like HDMI 2.1 bandwidth on two ports and HDMI Forum VRR and G-SYNC support, but it doesn't support FreeSync, which is disappointing if you have a PC with an older AMD graphics card.
+It has features most gamers would expect, like HDMI 2.1 bandwidth on two ports and HDMI Forum VRR and G-SYNC support, but it doesn't support FreeSync, which is disappointing if you have a PC with an AMD graphics card.
 It has a near-instantaneous response time for smooth motion, and it has low enough input lag for a responsive feel.
-It's also incredible for dark room gaming as it displays deep blacks without any blooming.
+It's also incredible for dark room gaming as it displays deep blacks without blooming.

 Pros